Managing Housing Expectations for Refugees - Animated Explainer Film for the UK Refugee Council

 The effort I put in did the trick, and based on our final presentation and work samples we won the pitch!

-Animation stills: London scenes, the rental market and the cost of living
+Animation stills: London scenes, the rental market and the cost of living being much cheaper outside London in other UK cities (as well as beign just as diverse).

 Animation still: A refugee is encouraged to consider the option of living in a shared rental house